 According to discovermagazine dogs need mental or physical stimulation to keep their bodies and minds sharp.
 If you’re at all like us, you’re constantly looking for new ways to keep your dogs engaged, stimulated, and happy.
 There are a number of games and activities you can teach your dog to vary up the usual routine, and one of our favorites is scent work.
 It is best to find more information here.

 When most people think of scent work, they think of detection dogs at the airport working to sniff out drugs or other hazardous materials.
-While there will be no hazardous materials involved with your pups’ training, the concept remains the same.
+While there will be no hazardous materials involved with your pups’ training (navigate to this website), the concept remains the same.
 The goal of the game is for the dog to find a particular scent and alert the handler (you) to the location of the scent.

 While this may seem like a difficult game to teach, it’s actually pretty simple!
 Obviously there’s no replacement for learning with a trained and certified instructor, but you can build the foundation by practicing at home as well.
 You’ll want to teach your dog the game in a staged approach – we’ve outlined the process we followed with our instructor below – if we were able to teach our dogs, you can too!

 In a small room with a few boxes (shoe box size is perfect), place some treats into one of the boxes (make sure the top of the box is open and the treats are accessible) and cue your dog to find the treats.
 For us, we tell our dogs to “Go Find It” when they are searching.
 When the dog finds the treats, reward them further by verbally praising them and feeding them from your hand as well at the location of the treats they found.
 You should do this many times with your dog before progressing – make sure they understand the game.